golangci/golangci-lint-action/README.md

           # Optional: if set to true, caches will not be saved, but they may still be restored,
           #           subject to other options
           # skip-save-cache: true

-          # Optional: if set to true, then the action won't cache or restore ~/go/pkg.
-          # skip-pkg-cache: true

-          # Optional: if set to true, then the action won't cache or restore ~/.cache/go-build.
-          # skip-build-cache: true

           # Optional: The mode to install golangci-lint.
 It can be 'binary' or 'goinstall'.
           # install-mode: "goinstall"